 Kipscombe Farm CampsiteKipscombe Farm, Countisbury, Lynmouth, Devon, EX35 6NE

-About Kipscombe Farm CampsiteA hidden gem, this beautiful farm near Countisbury overlooks the rolling moors of Exmoor and dramatic North Devon coastline.
+About Kipscombe Farm CampsiteThis pop-up campsite on a farm near Countisbury overlooks the rolling moors of Exmoor and dramatic North Devon coastline.

 Set where Exmoor meets the sea and populated with its own herd of Exmoor Ponies, Kipscombe Farm is an awesome location to watch the play of waves and wind across the Bristol Channel, to spot lighthouses and ships navigating the seas, and to admire red deer and peregrine falcons in an unspoilt habitat.